 - Get outside- research shows a strong connection between time spent in nature and reduced stress.
 Sunlight activates the development of Vitamin D in the body, which is connected to mood due to its relationship with dopamine and serotonin release.

 - Move your body- not only does exercise decrease stress hormones, but it also releases our feel-good neurotransmitters called endorphins that naturally improve mood.
 No matter your skill level or experience, physical activity helps to clear the mind and relieve stress.

 - Make time for relaxation- meditation, yoga, progressive muscle relaxation, and deep breathing are just some ways you can work relaxation into your routine.

 - Practice gratitude- oftentimes when we are stressed, we tend to focus more attention on the negative stuff going on.
 Try listing 3 things you are grateful for each morning before reaching for your phone and starting your day.
 This practice will help start your day on a positive note before jumping into your responsibilities.

 - Eat healthy, well-balanced meals- “stress eating” is a real thing; research shows that cortisol raises appetite and increases cravings for sugary and salty foods.
-While these foods may provide temporary comfort, it can lead to some negative reinforcing patterns.
-Instead, try to feed your body with mood-enhancing foods rich with Vitamins B, E, C, magnesium and zinc.
+While these foods may provide temporary comfort, they can lead to some negative reinforcing patterns.
+Instead, try to feed your body with mood-enhancing foods rich in Vitamins B, E, C, magnesium, and zinc.
 And don’t forget to stay hydrated!